Murder of Angie Housman

 The murder of Angie Housman was a long-running crime investigation spanning more than 26 years.
-Angie Housman was a nine-year old student who disappeared from her home town on the November 18, 1993.
+Angie Housman was a nine-year old student who disappeared from her home town on November 18, 1993.
 Her dead body was found eight days later.
-In 2019, DNA evidence lead to the arrest and conviction of Earl Cox for her kidnapping, sexual assault and murder.
+In 2019, DNA evidence led to the arrest and conviction of Earl Cox for her kidnapping, sexual assault and murder.

 Angie Housman

-Angela Marie Housman, called Angie, was born on February 18, 1984 in Saint Louis, Missouri, to Diane M. Housman and Angelo D’Andrea.
+Angela Marie Housman, called Angie, was born on February 18, 1984 in St. Louis, Missouri, to Diane M. Housman and Angelo D’Andrea.
 Her parents separated some time after her birth and her mother married another man, Ronald Walter Bone Sr., who would become her step father.
 The couple would eventually have three sons.

 At the time of her disappearance, Housman was 9 years old and lived with her mother, step father and a two year old half brother in St. Ann, Missouri.
 She attended the 4th grade at Buder Elementary School in the Ritenour School District.
 A neighbor, where Housman often used to play after school, described her as "just a happy-go-lucky little girl".